per2jensen/dar-backup/README.md

   where "the definition" is the filename in backups.d/

 ## how to test that the archive is healthy
   If you have copied the archive somewhere, it gives peace of mind to know the archive is still healthy.
   ````
   dar -vd -t <the archive>
   ````
   Remember that the archive name is without "slice_number.dar"

+  Another way to verify the archives is to use [par2 verification](#par2-verification)

 ## how to restore a directory
   I do a "list" and "grep" like this